Skip to content

 sst remove --stage <name>

-You want to be careful while running this command because it permanently removes all the resources from your AWS (or Cloudflare) account.
+You want to be careful while running this command because it permanently removes all the resources from your AWS (or cloud provider) account.

 To prevent accidental removal, our template sst.config.ts comes with the following.